JProffitt71/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Learning-Typeclasses.md

 Boom, Cuddly should now be in the room with you, a little less scary than Smaug.
 You specify the python-path to the code you want and then set the key and location (if you had the `Monster` class already imported, you could have passed that too).
 Evennia sets things up and saves for you.

-If you want to find Smaug from anywhere (not just in the same room), you can use Evennia's `search_object` function:
+If you want to find Cuddly from anywhere (not just in the same room), you can use Evennia's `search_object` function:

     > cuddly = evennia.search_object("Cuddly")[0] ; cuddly.move_around()
     Cuddly is moving!